RaphaelWebs/basic-todo/README.md

 ## Live Demo 🌐

-A live demo of the to-do app is available at [Demo Link](https://raphaelduran.com/todo/). ▶️🌐
+A live demo of the to-do app is available at <a href="https://raphaelduran.com/todo/" target="_blank">Demo Link</a>. ▶️🌐